Kemble Primary School

 Dark green fleece jackets with the school logo on are now also available.

 For health and safety reasons the only jewellery that may be worn is a watch and plain stud earrings.
 These must be removed for P.E. and Games.

 P.E. and Games Kit

 A white T-shirt and black shorts with black daps or bare feet are

 worn for indoor P.E.
 School track suits and trainers may also be worn for outdoor P.E.

 Breakfast Club – we run a daily breakfast club from 7:30am to 8:30am.You child will receive a healthy breakfast with a daily selection of fresh fruit, muffins, toast or crumpets, cereal with orange juice or milk.
 They can play games with friends, read or use the laptops.

-After-School Club – we run a fun, relaxed after-school club where children can play games, board – games or sports, construction toys or art activities.
+After-School Club – we run a fun, relaxed after-school club from 3-5.30pm where children can play games, board – games or sports, construction toys or art activities.
 They might go on a treasure hunt in the school grounds or a nature walk.
 There are opportunities for debating and cooking too!
 We offer a range of healthy snack foods and some treats!

 Both of these have a fee - current prices and terms and conditions available from the school office (pre-booking only)